dekunz/Acquire/README.md

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
+%(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
+%(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
+%(Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 ## The Model